-4.2.2.2.3.8 If applicant listed any facilities under other, please give a justification as to why it should be considered a center of excellence
+4.2.2.2.3.8 If applicant listed any facilities under other, please give a justification as to why it should be considered a center of excellence.

 500 words.

 4.2.2.2.3.9 In addition to the inclusion and availability of the above-mentioned centers, explain provisions, if any, for enrollees and family members not living in close proximity to a center of excellence and any support given.